 COVID-19 not only triggered a rush to develop a vaccine, it had serious impacts on demand for drugs already in production.
 The whole velocity of the market has accelerated - but our research reveals that the pharmaceutical industry has much farther to travel before it gets up to speed.
 In a world where workflows remain heavily manual and paper-oriented, and much time is taken processing, checking and cleaning data rather than making timely decisions based on it, there remains a significant challenge.
 Senior leadership teams need to address the digital culture in their organizations right away and quickly improve access to advanced data skills so they can implement transformative technologies.
 The research shows how urgent the task is.

-To learn more, register for our upcoming webinar: How are Pharmaceutical and Biotech Companies Using Data and AI With Confidence?
+To learn more, watch our on-demand webinar: How are Pharmaceutical and Biotech Companies Using Data and AI With Confidence?